emkis/gtm-event-tracker/README.md

 ```

 ##### `trackEvent`
 It pushes events to the `targetProperty` (`window.dataLayer` by default).
-It receives an object as the first argument, and it must contain all required properties in the type provided as the Generic, which in this case, is the `TrackEventProperties`.
+It receives an object as the first argument, and it must contain all required properties in the type provided as the Generic (`TrackEventProperties` in this case).

 ```ts
 tracker.trackEvent({